 In September 1940, a young man named Marcel Ravidat discovered a cavity in a Lascaux hillside and four days later, accompanied by his friends, Jacques Marsal, Georges Agniel and Simon Coencas, he slipped down into a cave where the four teenagers discovered numerous cave paintings.

-Lascaux II is Born
+Rediscover Lascaux II

-Participants limited to a maximum of 30.My Tickets
+Participants are limited to about 30.My Tickets